bbarres/AmbroALSmonito/README.md

   + *Imz*: results of the Imazamox bioassay. *'R'* stands for a resistance population, *'S'* stands for a sensitive population and *'untest'* indicate population that were tested with a Imazamox bioassay
   + *Tbn*: results of the Tribenuron bioassay. *'R'* stands for a resistance population, *'S'* stands for a sensitive population and *'untest'* indicate population that were tested with a Tribenuron bioassay

++ **data_carto_pheno.txt:** the second data set contains the results of the bioassays

++ **departe.RDATA:** the first dataset contains geographical information to plot the french administrative layer 'departement'

++ **regions.RDATA:** the second dataset contains geographical information to plot the french administrative layer 'regions'

+These two geographical data files were obtained using the data from the [IGN website](http://professionnels.ign.fr/adminexpress).
+The version of the data used is the "Edition Novembre 2017".

 ## R scripts
 In this section, you will find the list of the different scripts used in the article to produce the maps with a brief description of their purpose.